elnappo/ansible-role-check-mk-agent/README.md

 * Setup firewall if systemd-socket ist used (ufw or firewalld)
 * Add SSH host key to check_mk server
 * Install check_mk agent plugins/local checks and their dependencies
-* Add hosts to check_mk server via WATO API
+* **Add hosts to check_mk server via WATO API**

 ## Requirements
 * Python requests >= v2.5.0

-Only tested on Ubuntu 14.04, 16.04 and CentOS 7, should also run under Debian and RedHat.
+Tested on Ubuntu 14.04, 16.04 and CentOS 7, should also run under Debian and RedHat.

 ## Install
     $ ansible-galaxy install elnappoo.check-mk-agent